 As previously described for summarizing current conditions, ecological status is measured for individual CEs using criteria and indicators suited to their ecological requirements.
-When characterizing current conditions, different combinations of indicators were applied with spatial models to the current distribution of CEs, and then summarized by broader spatial analysis units.
-Forecasting to 2025 imposes limitations on this type of analysis.
+When characterizing current conditions, different combinations of indicators were applied with spatial models to the current distribution of CEs, and then summarized and reported by broader spatial analysis units.
+Forecasting to

+2025 imposes limitations on this type of analysis.
 Landscape condition scores were recalculated using forecasted 2025 land use data to create forecasted ecological status scores.
 Simulations of fire regime departure were also run to provide forecasted trends out to 2060.
-While detailed results are available in Appendix B Section B.2.3, here we highlight several notable results from across different categories of CEs.
+While detailed results are available in Appendix B, following are highlights of several notable results from across different categories of CEs.

-5.5.1 Change in Ecological Status: Terrestrial Conservation Elements
+5.5.1 Change in Ecological Status: Terrestrial Coarse Filter Conservation Elements

-Appendix B Section B-2.3 provides detailed results of the forecasted change in ecological status for each terrestrial CE, totaling watersheds (for coarse filter CEs) and 4 km grid (for landscape species CEs) with status scores for the landscape condition indicator, first for current and then with forecasts for 2025.
+Appendix B Section B-2.3 provides detailed results of the forecasted change in ecological status for each terrestrial coarse filter CE.
+Watershed scores are totaled with status scores for the landscape condition indicator, first for current and then with forecasts for 2025.
 The 2025 landscape condition indicator incorporated 2025 renewable energy projects and zones.
-Some CEs were assessed with additional indicators, such as fire regime departure.
-Higher scores indicate relatively higher [equating to better] ecological status.
+Another table (Appendix B Table B-38) for each CE describes forecasted trends in fire regime departure for relevant CEs as of 2060.
+Ecological status indicators are scored from high to low values for the distribution of each CE within each 5th level watershed.
+Higher scores indicate relatively higher ecological status.

-Overall, for the indicators feasibly forecasted to 2025, ecological status over the coming decades appears to show modestly decreasing trends.
-This follows from previous discussion of development CA trends, while some localized areas throughout the ecoregion are forecasted to experience substantial change, ecoregion-wide proportions remain moderate to low.
-Generalizing from individual CE results, ecological status indicators for landscape condition tend to decrease by several percentage points for each CE when combining scores across all watersheds.
-Selected CEs appear to indicate more severe decreases than others for all indicators of ecological status.
-For example, with characteristic vegetation and species occurring in basin bottoms, one might anticipate effects from development to be concentrated and see that effect reflected in landscape condition scores.
+Overall, for the Landscape Condition and Fire Regime Departure indicators, ecological status over the upcoming decades appears to show stable or modestly decreasing trends.
+Trends in landscape condition are consistent with previous discussion of development CA trends.
+However, some localized areas throughout the ecoregion are forecasted to experience substantial change due to urban growth or energy development.
+Generalizing from individual CE results, ecological status indicators for landscape condition tend to remain roughly stable, or decrease by several percentage points for each CE, when combining scores across all watersheds.